Turning Point: Stalingrad: Gameplay

 The player with initiative can move or fire one or more units in one area.
 The counters that were moved or fired are then flipped over to indicate they are "committed" for the rest of the turn.
 The reverse side of each counter does not show the unit's offensive strength or movement, only its defensive strength, which is reduced due to the unit's previous exertions.
 Once the active player is finished with that area, the second player gets the same opportunity to act.
 When play returns to the first player, the player cannot return to the first area, but must focus on another area.

 Impulses alternate between the two players until both pass on the opportunity for further action, either because all of their counters are "committed", they have moved or fired at least one unit in every area, or for tactical reasons.
 This is the end of the game turn; the final action is that Close Combat occurs in all areas containing units of both sides, which continues until one side or the other is eliminated from the area.
 Each turn represents a day of game time, divided into daytime impulses and nighttime impulses.
 At the start of German impulses — which are numbered 1–12 during daytime and 3–12 during night — the German player rolls two dice.
 If the number is less than or equal to the impulse number, then if it is a day impulse, the day ends at the end of the German impulse, and becomes night; if it was a night impulse, then at the end of the German impulse, a new day (and a new game turn) dawns.
 Since the German victory conditions are contingent on gaining a certain number of areas by the end of the week, this sudden advance in time can squeeze the German player for time.

 Day versus night

 The Germans can only use aircraft by day, and German artillery loses effectiveness at night.
 During the night, Soviets units can infiltrate German-occupied areas without penalty.

 Movement

-Counters moved from from the same area do not have to have the same destination.
+Counters moved from the same area do not have to have the same destination.
 Moving into a unoccupied costs fewer Movement Points (MPs); moving into or adjacent to an area occupied by enemy units costs more MPs.
 Units that move into an enemy-occupied area must stop.
 Units that move cannot fire during the rest of this game turn.